ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

   same header field names;
 - header field names proliferates.

-User Agents interfacing with different servers may thus need to process different headers, or the very same application interface that sits behind different reverse proxies may reply with different throttling headers.
+User agents interfacing with different servers may thus need to process different headers, or the very same application interface that sits behind different reverse proxies may reply with different throttling headers.